farookphuket/archlinux_my_config/README.md

 `scripts/call_script.sh` to just select the program you want to install and use before you run the `setup` script which will take too much time.

+> you can just feel free to comment by put `#` in front the `sh` command line
+> if any of the program you will not use it

 > the file `scripts/call_script.sh` content on 19 Nov 2021 :

 ```